 Know that it’s very difficult to find diesel; propane is the main fuel in Uzbekistan, petrol comes in second.

 Check out to the website of Caravanistan for more information on traveling by car in Uzbekistan.

-According to the law, it’s not allowed to stay with a host family and tourists have to register every night in a hotel or hostel.
-This happens automatically when you check in.
-You have to keep these registration slips with you as they can be checked when you leave the country.
+It used to be illegal to stay with a host family in Uzbekistan.
+Travelers had to register every night in a hotel or hostel.
+You had to keep those registration slips with you as they were checked by the border guards when leaving the country.